varshneyjayant/cloudwatch2loggly/README.md

     * Filter Pattern: This is not a mandatory field.
 You can keep it empty.
     * Enable Event Source : *Enable Now*
  Now click on submit and wait for the events to occur in Loggly

+**NOTE**: Always use latest version of **AWSCLI**.
+Some features like KMS may not work on older versions of AWSCLI.
+To upgrade, use the command given below

+`pip install --upgrade awscli`